-One of the critical factors in the successful development and implementation of TMDLs is the identification of potential management alternatives, such as BMPs and screening and selection of final alternatives in collaboration with the involved stakeholders.
-The ongoing watershed protection efforts (e.g., watershed characterization, restoration, and volunteer monitoring) have already been outlined in the 2002, The State of Findley Lake report and the 2002, The Management of Findley Lake and its Watershed report.
-Coordination with state agencies, federal agencies, local governments, and stakeholders such as Findley Lake Property Owners Inc. (FLPO), Findley Lake Watershed Management Team, the general public, environmental interest groups, and representatives from the nonpoint pollution sources will ensure that the proposed management alternatives are technically and financially feasible.
+One of the critical factors in the successful development and implementation of TMDLs is the identification of potential management alternatives, such as best management practices (BMPs) and screening and selection of final alternatives in collaboration with the involved stakeholders.
+The ongoing watershed management efforts (e.g., watershed characterization, training, education and volunteer monitoring) have already been outlined in the 2005 CSLAP Interpretive Summary for Lake Salubria.
+Coordination with state agencies, federal agencies, local governments, and stakeholders such as Lake Salubria Association, the general public, environmental interest groups, and representatives from the nonpoint pollution sources will ensure that the proposed management alternatives are technically and financially feasible.
 NYS DEC, in coordination with these local interests, will address the sources of impairment, using primarily non-regulatory tools in this watershed, matching management strategies with sources, and aligning available resources to effect implementation.

 NYS DEC recognizes that TMDL designated load reductions alone may not be sufficient to restore eutrophic lakes.
 The TMDL establishes the required nutrient reduction targets and provides some regulatory framework to effect those reductions.
 However, the nutrient load only affects the eutrophication potential of a lake.
-The implementation plan therefore calls for the collection of additional monitoring data, as discussed in Section 7.2, and consideration of the recommendations summarized in The State of Findley Lake report and the Management of Findley Lake and its Watershed report, which discusses in-lake measures, such as water level control, that may need to be taken to supplement the nutrient reduction measures required by the TMDL.
+The implementation plan therefore calls for the collection of additional monitoring data as discussed in Section 7.2.
+These data will provide a feedback mechanism to determine the lakes response to BMPs and to adaptively implement measures to achieve the nutrient load reductions necessary to meet the TMDL.